RaphDasilva/javascript-group-capstone/README.md

 # 📖 [Cinephilia Project] <a name="about-project"></a>

-> - In this project, I built a leaderboard game that consumes an Involvement API and a movie API.
+> - The Cinephilia Website is a dynamic platform for film lovers with a user-friendly interface, movie information from an API, and a community-driven experience through the ability to like and comment on movies..

 ## 🛠 Built With <a name="built-with"></a>